GCSE Grade Boundaries 2024: The New Grading System Explained

 Why have they changed the GCSE grading system?

 GCSEs in England have been reformed.
-All courses are now linear, meaning that they are examined at the end of the course rather than in modules throughout the course.
-There is also less coursework than in the old GCSEs.
-They also contain new and more demanding content, with the aim being to bring English standards up to match those in other high performing countries.
+All courses are now linear qualifications, meaning that they are examined at the end of the course rather than in modules throughout the course.
+Additionally, there is less coursework.
+All GCSEs contain new and more demanding content, aiming to bring English standards up to match those in other high performing countries.

 Changing the grading system is a clear way of indicating that the GCSE courses have changed.
-It is also hoped that the new system will give sixth forms, colleges, universities and employers a better idea of what level someone is working at, allowing them the opportunity to micro-distinguish between the various grades, such as 7, 8 and 9.
+Hopefully, the new system will give sixth forms, colleges, universities and employers a better idea of what level someone is working at.
+This should allow them the opportunity to micro-distinguish between the various grades, such as 7, 8 and 9.

 Ofqual rules regarding design of exam papers

-As part of the redesigned maths course, Ofqual set some rules regarding the design of exam papers to ensure exam boards are consistent in the way they are setting their papers.
+As part of the redesigned maths course, Ofqual set some rules regarding the design of exam papers to ensure exam boards are consistent with setting their papers.

 These rules state that:

-When setting these rules, it was Ofqual’s aim to ensure that there is sufficient challenge across the ability range.
+When setting these rules, Ofqual aimed to ensure sufficient challenge across the ability range.
 It does mean that higher papers now contain more demanding questions and that only around 20% of the questions on the paper are designed for grade 4.
 This helps to explain the low grade boundaries for a grade 4 on higher papers.

 What are the GCSE grade boundaries?

-The GCSE grade boundaries tell us the minimum marks a student is required to achieve in order to receive a certain grade.
-The grade boundaries are different for each subject and vary slightly each year in order to ensure the system is fair for students.
+The GCSE grade boundaries tell us the minimum total number of component marks a student needs to achieve to receive a certain grade.
+The grade boundaries differ for each subject and vary slightly each year to ensure the system is fair for students.

-Each year the grade boundaries are set by senior examiners and these grade boundaries will determine whether a student achieves a grade 1, 2, 3, … etc.
+Each year, senior examiners set the grade boundaries.
+These grade boundaries determine whether a student achieves a grade 1, 2, 3, … etc.

 Fractions decimals percentages lesson support slide from Third Space Learning online one to one maths intervention